prezly/slate/packages/slate-lists/README.md

 interface ListNode {
     children: ListItemNode[];
-    type: 'bulleted-list' | 'numbered-list'; // see ListsSchema to customize this }
+    type: 'bulleted-list' | 'numbered-list'; // depends on your ListsSchema }

 interface ListItemNode {
     children: [ListItemTextNode] | [ListItemTextNode, ListNode];
-    type: 'list-item'; // see ListsOptions to customize this }
+    type: 'list-item'; // depends on your ListsSchema }

 interface ListItemTextNode {
     children: Node[]; // by default everything is allowed here
-    type: 'list-item-text'; // see ListsOptions to customize this }
+    type: 'list-item-text'; // depends on your ListsSchema }
 ```